ChanChar/ChanChar.github.io/_posts/2015-03-27-tech-meetup.md

 that discussed the inner workings of a large cloud platform to more non-technical talks about the developer's lifestyle.
 I'm constantly enamored when a speaker is able to break down an absolutely complex idea down and present that to a captivated audience, experienced or not.
-Now listening to a talk hasn't made me a professional in any way but it has significantly sped up my learning process of some of the different elements of programming and problem solving.
+Now listening to a talk hasn't made me a professional in any way but it has significantly sped up my learning process in understanding some of the more advanced topics.

 # Cons
 **Confusing topics and talks**